'Indian Head' Hedge Rose

 Sowing instructions: : Sow 0.5 cm deep, 50 seeds/meter; Greenhouse - sow 3 seeds per cell.

-Growing conditions: Hedge rosegrows well on most soils except those that are excessively wet, or dry, or soils affected by high pH or salinity
+Growing conditions: 'Indian Head' hedge rose grows well on most soils except those that are excessively wet, or dry, or soils affected by high pH or salinity

 'Indian Head' hedge rose, is used in farmstead and field shelterbelts, Ecobuffers and wildlife habitat plantings.
 The continuous flowering make it attractive to pollinators.
 Many song and game birds utilize this shrub for food and habitat.